codeface-io/SwiftObserver/README.md

 ## Make State Observable

-To inform *Observers* about value changes, similar to `Var<Value>`, you would use `Change<Value>`, and you might want to customize `latestMessage` so it returns the latest value rather than the last sent message:
+To inform *observers* about value changes, similar to `Var<Value>`, you would use `Change<Value>`, and you might want to customize `latestMessage` so it returns the latest value rather than the last sent message:

 ~~~swift
 class Model: CustomObservable {